eclipse-theia/theia/packages/ai-mcp/README.md

 # Model Context Server (MCP) Integration

-The AI MCP package provides an integration that allows users to start and use MCP Servers to provide additional tool functions to LLMs, e.g. search or file access (outside of the workspace).
+The AI MCP package provides an integration that allows users to start and use MCP servers to provide additional tool functions to LLMs, e.g. search or file access (outside of the workspace).

 ## Features
--   Add MCP Servers via settings.json
+-   Add MCP servers via settings.json
 -   Start and stop MCP servers.
 -   Use tool functions provided by MCP servers in prompt templates